jorjordandan/strawberry-survey/README.md

 To install:
 `npm --save strawberry-survey`
-To start, import the Survey element and create an array of question items like this, or use the survey builder to create your survey array:
+To start, import the Survey element and create an array of question items:

 ```
 import Survey from 'strawberry-survey';